How to make Healthy Ezekiel Bread at Home

 Take notice, there were no measurements on how much of each to use.
 There are many recipes for the mix, but, I decided to customize a mix that will ensure a good rise on the bread.

 I am choosing to use 2 ancient grains: Kamut and Spelt.
 In addition to those I will be using hard white wheat to lighten the loaf.
-I will be using millet, barley, lentils, and 3 kinds of beans/legumes: great northern, black beans, and garbanzo beans.

 There are no specific directions for sprouted grains or on how to mill them.
 There are many different interpretations of how this bread is made.